Create Impactful Employee Engagements

 1-Day Projects

-Connected Day is a day-long, hackathon-style event that brings employees and teams together to solve real challenges for nonprofits.
+Connected Day is a day-long, hackathon-style event that brings volunteers and teams together to solve real challenges for nonprofits.
 The event matches organizations needing capacity-building support with skilled volunteers who offer expertise pro bono.

 1-Day Plus